iamshgulati/learn-java-se/Interview-QA-Set-1.md

 # Interview QA Set-1

-#### What is Class and Object?
+#### What is a Class and an Object?

-Class is a template or blueprint used to define an object in Java.
+Class is a template or a blueprint used to define an object in Java.
+In other words, class is the logical entity that defines an object.
-Class contains elements like methods, variables, blocks and subclasses.
+A class contains elements like methods, variables, blocks and subclasses.

-Class members can be classified into two types: Static and Non-static.
+Class members can be classified into two types: static members and non-static members.

-Non-static variables represent the state of an object.
+Non-static data members represent the state of an object.
-And non-static methods represent the behavior of an object.
+And non-static member methods represent the behavior of an object.

+Object is the physical existance of a class.
-Object is a physical entity with properties and behaviour.
+Object is a physical entity which has properties and behaviour.
-Object is the physical existance of a class whereas class is the logical entity that defines an object.

-#### What is a Constructor and why is it required?
+#### What is a Constructor and Why is it required?

-Constructor is that member of a class which is used to initialize data members of the class it is declared in.
+Constructor is member of class and its purpose is to initialize the data members of the class.
-Every class should provide a constructor to initialize data members of the class.
+Every class should provide a constructor to initialize data members of that class.

-Constructors alone cannot create the object of a class, they are used only for initializing the data members of a class.
-For createtion of an object firstly, the memory allocation for the data members is done by the new keyword, following which the initilization of the data members is done by constructor.
+Constructors alone are not sufficient to create the object of any class.
+They are used only for initializing the data members of the class.

+For object creation, first the memory allocation for the data members is done by the new keyword, following which the initilization of the data members is done by the constructor.

-Constructors can be defined either by user or by compiler.
+Constructors can be defined either implicitly by the compiler or explicitly by the programmer.

-Constructor defined by compiler is known as default constructor.
+A constructor defined by the compiler is known as the default constructor.
-Default constructor is always a no-argument constructor.
+The default constructor is always a no-argument constructor.

-Whereas a constructor defined by user is known as user defined constructor.
+Whereas a constructor defined by the programmer is known as a user defined constructor.
 When data members of a class have to be compulsorily initialized then we must define a user-defined constructor.

 A user defined constructor can be of two types: